 In 19th century, the cossacks became a military force trusted by the Empire.
 Many new cossack hosts were recognized in south-eastern border regions of Russia, such as the Zabaikalski and Amurski cossack hosts in Siberia, and the cossacks became some kind of Russian equivalent to the Texas Rangers.

-After WWII ended & horse cavalry were rendered largely obsolete, the Cossack units who fought in the Red Army were dismissed once again and lived as farmers, entertainers, and craftsmen, although their martial traditions makes them a preferred stock for military service & they fought in Afghanistan in contemporary military units.
+After World War II ended and horse cavalry were rendered largely obsolete, the Cossack units who fought in the Red Army were dismissed once again and lived as farmers, entertainers, and craftsmen, although their martial traditions makes them a preferred stock for military service and they fought in Afghanistan in contemporary military units.
 The fate of Nazi Germany-aligned ones were far worse, as after they surrendered to the West they were simply handed back to Soviet forces, facing treason charges, albeit a number of them were White emigrants (anti-Bolshevik Russians who moved abroad after the Reds won the 1917-1922 civil war) which were never citizens of the Soviet Union to begin with.
 Their main German handler Helmuth von Pannwitz chose to share the fate of his men rather than running away from it.

 Still, the Cossack Hosts, while being mostly a farce movement nowadays, greatly influenced the history and culture of Eastern Europe.
-Dnieper Cossacks formed the basis for the creation of modern Ukrainian nation and culture, while Russian Cossacks created a separate ethnographic group in South-Western Russia, with culture and traditions that persist to this day.
-As of 2014, a lot of Cossacks from the Don host native to the Donbass region & the Kuban host descended from the Zaporozhian Cossacks fought in the Ukrainian civil war on the pro-Russian side, the most famous one is an awesomely bearded guy named Aleksandr Mozhayev a.k.a Babai.
+Dnieper Cossacks formed the basis for the creation of the modern Ukrainian nation and culture, while Russian Cossacks created a separate ethnographic group in South-Western Russia, with culture and traditions that persist to this day.
+A lot of Cossacks from the Don host native to the Donbas region and the Kuban host descended from the Zaporozhian Cossacks fought in the Ukrainian civil war that started in 2014 on the pro-Russian side.

 Examples in Fiction

-- The page image depicts a group of Cossacks writing a reply to Sultan Mehmed IV of the Ottoman Empire.
+- The painting Reply of the Zaporozhian Cossacks to Sultan Mehmed IV of the Ottoman Empire by Ilya Repin depicts a group of Cossacks writing a reply to Sultan Mehmed IV of the Ottoman Empire.
 Having been defeated in a battle, Mehmed attempted to intimidate the Cossacks into submission, sending them a declaration filled with impressive titles and the many lands he ruled.
-The Cossacks' reply twisted the many titles and lands into some very creative profanity.
-When "goat-fucker of Alexandria" is one of the tamer insults, you know you picked a fight with the wrong people.
+The Cossacks' reply twisted the many titles and lands into some very creative profanity, "goat-fucker of Alexandria" being one of the tamer ones.

 - Taras Bulba 2009 Russian film featuring Zaporozhian cossacks, based on novel of the same name by Nikolai Gogol.
 There's an older Hollywood version of the movie starring the great Yul Brynner as Taras himself.

-- In the James Bond film GoldenEye, the Big Bad is the son of Lienz Cossacks, a group of cossacks who fought for Nazi Germany (or perhaps more accurately, with the Nazis against the Soviets, in their eyes anyway) and were forcefully repatriated to the USSR (where they would be tried and executed for treason) by the British.
+- In the James Bond film GoldenEye, the Big Bad is the son of Lienz Cossacks, a group of cossacks who fought for Nazi Germany (or perhaps more accurately, with the Nazis against the Soviets, in their eyes anyway) and were forcefully repatriated to the USSR (where Stalin had them tried and executed) by the British.
 Their Real Life counterparts never lived in a place named "Lienz", this was just the name of the Austrian town where they were handed over to the Soviets in late May 1945.